dcodev1702/Sentinel-TI-Upload-with-Mock-TI-API/README.md

-# TI Sync Service - Mock API to Microsoft Sentinel
+# TI Sync Service - SC.AI X-GEN API <-> Microsoft Sentinel

 This solution fetches threat intelligence indicators from a Mock TI API and uploads them to Microsoft Sentinel using the TI Upload API (Preview).